sachsmc/tufterhandout/index.md

 <a href="http://github.com/sachsmc/tufterhandout">View on github</a>
 </header>

 # Introduction

 This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 This package provides output formats to create "Tufte-style" handouts.

 <aside>For more details on using R Markdown see <http://rmarkdown.rstudio.com>.</aside>

 Tufte-style handouts make heavy use of the right margin.
-Our package provides templates for creating these types of documents in pdf or html format.
-The pdf format uses the tufte-handout document class.
+Our package provides templates for creating these types of documents in html format.
+The pdf format is now part of `rmarkdown` and uses the tufte-handout document class.

 <aside>Credit: <http://code.google.com/p/tufte-latex/></aside>